denoland/manual/vscode_deno.md

   the extension will disable the built-in vscode JavaScript and TypeScript language services, and will use the Deno language server instead. _boolean, default `false`_
+- `deno.enablePaths` - Controls if the Deno Language Server is enabled for only specific paths of the workspace folder.
+Defaults to an empty list.
 - `deno.codeLens.test` - Controls if the test code lens is enabled. _boolean,
   default `true`_
 - `deno.codeLens.testArgs` - The list of arguments that are passed to